-As a condition to the KfW IPEX-Bank Facility, NCI entered into a copper concentrate sales agreement with with Aurubis AG and Aurubis Bulgaria AD (collectively, "Aurubis") whereby NCI will deliver not less than 40,000 dry metric tonne ("dmt") (+/- 5% at NCI's option) of copper concentrate per annum to Aurubis for a term linked to the KfW IPEX-Bank Facility.
+As a condition to the KfW IPEX-Bank Facility, NCI entered into a copper concentrate sales agreement with with Aurubis AG and Aurubis Bulgaria AD (collectively, "Aurubis") whereby NCI will deliver not less than 40,000 dry metric tonnes ("dmt") (+/- 5% at NCI's option) of copper concentrate per annum to Aurubis for a term linked to the KfW IPEX-Bank Facility (the "Aurubis Offtake Agreement").
 In light of logistical challenges for deliveries from the Underground Project to Aurubis' smelters in Germany and Bulgaria, NCI and Concord may elect to deliver alternative clean copper concentrates acceptable to Aurubis pursuant to a swap agreement between NCI and Concord (the "Swap Agreement").

-Drawdowns under the Working Capital Facility will be linked to deliveries to Concord under the Swap Agreement and a separate copper concentrate sales agreement with Concord (the "Additional Volumes Offtake Contract") for a term of 3.5 years, linked to the term of the Working Capital Facility.
+Drawdowns under the Working Capital Facility will be linked to deliveries to Concord under the Swap Agreement and a separate copper concentrate sales agreement with Concord (the "Additional Volumes Offtake Contract" and collectively with the Aurubis Offtake Agreement, the "Offtake Agreements") for a term of 3.5 years, linked to the term of the Working Capital Facility.
 Under the terms of the Additional Volumes Offtake Contract, NCI will deliver not less than 30,000 dmt (+/- 10% at NCI's option) of copper concentrate and other uncontracted volumes from the Underground Project per annum to Concord.
-Both the Swap Agreement and the Additional Volumes Offtake Contract provide for NCI to deliver monthly shipments to Concord at a rail load out north of Yerington.
+Both the

-Notes to Condensed Consolidated Interim Financial Statements (Expressed in thousands of United States dollars, except share amounts) Three and six months ended June 30, 2019 and June 30, 2018 (Unaudited - Prepared by Management)
+Notes to Condensed Consolidated Interim Financial Statements (Expressed in thousands of United States dollars, except share amounts) Three and nine months ended September 30, 2019 and September 30, 2018 (Unaudited - Prepared by Management)